-Entry level:
+$\langle \hat{c} \rangle$

-An employee who has less than three months work experience in the industry and performs basic duties:

-- works within established routines, methods and procedures; - has minimal responsibility, accountability or discretion; - works under direct or routine supervision, either individually or in a team; and - requires no previous experience or training.

-General and administrative services Food services
+B.1 Aged Care Employee Level 1 Entry level: An employee who has less than three months w duties: vork experience in the industry and performs basic Works within established routines, methods a and procedures; Has minimal responsibility, accountability or discretion; Works under direct or routine supervision, ei ther individually or in a team; and Requires no previous experience or training.
+Indicative tasks performed at this level are: General and Administrative Services Food Services General Clerk Laundry hand Cleaner Assistant Gardener Food Services Assistant B.2 Aged Care Employee Level 2 An employee at this level: Is capable of prioritising work within establis shed routines, methods and procedures; Is responsible for work performed with a lim ited level of accountability or discretion; Works under limited supervision, either indi vidually or in a team;

-General clerk Food services assistant

-Laundry hand

-Cleaner

-Assistant gardener

-- is capable of prioritising work within established routines, methods and procedures; - is responsible for work performed with a limited level of accountability or discretion;

-- works under limited supervision, either individually or in a team; - possesses sound communication skills; and - requires specific on-the-job training and/or relevant skills training or experience.
+- Possesses sound communication skills; and - Requires specific on-the-job training and/or relevant skills training or experience.